Skip to main content

 Concept Correspondence:

-• continue / break behave consistently with C#.
+• continue / break match C# behavior.

 • fallthrough corresponds to C#’s goto case or goto default.